No-code training: from design to maintenance

 There are advantages and disadvantages to using no-code and low-code.
 Here is a table illustrating this:

-No-code remains an interesting approach for learning how to carry out your web and software projects, which is why we recommend that you learn low-code for greater versatility in your business.
+No-code remains an interesting approach for learning how to carry out your web and software projects, which is why we recommend that you train in low-code for greater versatility in your business.

 No-code training courses are an excellent way to learn the basics of no-code and develop your software development skills.
 They generally cover the following aspects:

-• Web design: No-code courses teach the principles of web design, such as typography, layout, color, and navigation.
+• Web design: no-code training teaches the principles of web design, such as typography, layout, color, and navigation.

-• Web development: No-code training courses teach web development tools and techniques, such as page creation, content management, API integration, and search engine optimization (SEO).
+• Web development: No-code training teaches web development tools and techniques, such as page creation, content management, API integration, and search engine optimization (SEO).

 • Web maintenance: No-code training courses teach best practices for web maintenance, such as update management, security, and performance.

-There are many web design tools available on the market, each with its own advantages and disadvantages.
-Some of the most popular web design tools are:
+There are many web creation tools available on the market, each with its own advantages and disadvantages.
+Some of the most popular web creation tools are:

 Here you will find our selection of the 6 best no-code tools.